 Article Translations: (Spanish)

-Just as other medicines can be taken in various forms, there are several ways to get chemotherapy.
-In most cases, it's given intravenously into a vein, also referred to as an IV.
-An IV is a tiny tube inserted into a vein through the skin, usually in the arm.
-The IV is attached to a bag that holds the medicine.
-The chemo medicine flows from the bag into the vein, which puts the medicine into the bloodstream.
-Once the medicine is in the blood, it can travel through the body and attack cancer cells.
+- In most cases, a person gets chemo intravenously, referred to as an IV.
+An IV is a tiny tube put into a vein through the skin, usually in the arm.
+The tube is attached to a bag that holds the medicine.
+The chemo medicine flows from the bag into the vein, putting the medicine into the bloodstream.
+Then the medicine travels through the body to attack cancer cells.

-Sometimes, a permanent IV called a catheter is placed under the skin into a larger blood vessel of the upper chest.
-That way, a child can get chemotherapy and other medicines through the catheter without having to always use a vein in the arm.
-The catheter remains under the skin until all the cancer treatment is completed.
-It also can be used to obtain blood samples and for other treatments, such as blood transfusions, without repeated needle sticks.
+Sometimes, an IV is put into a larger blood vessel under the skin of the upper chest.
+That way, a child can get chemotherapy and other medicines through the IV and doctors won't always use a vein in the arm.

 Chemo also can be: